marcin-lawrowski/wise-analytics/readme.txt

 Requires at least: 6.2.0
 Requires PHP: 7.4.0
 Tested up to: 6.6.2
-Stable tag: 1.1.4
+Stable tag: 1.1.5
 License: GPL v2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Your stats are private thing.
-No need to store it outside your server or give it for free!
+No need to store them outside your server or give it for free!
 Wise Analytics is an advanced web traffic tracking and analytics plugin for WordPress sites.

 == Description ==

 **Wise Analytics** is a fully fledged site statistics plugin that helps to track the behavior of visitors, measure the traffic sources and actions taken on your website.
 The plugin provides a platform to analyze the traffic visualized as tables and charts.
-It is easy to setup and configure.
+It is easy to set up and configure.
 Our development team is constantly working on new features and supporting the existing ones.

 We believe that the statistics should be neither collected nor processed outside your server.
 With Wise Analytics you can have such level of privacy.
 Then you may learn your visitors and improve your site or business to earn more.